icaros-usc/pyribs/README.md

 ## Overview

-Quality-Diversity (QD) algorithms are a subset of evolutionary algorithms that seek to discover multiple high-performing solutions to a problem.
+Unlike traditional optimizers which seek to find a single high-performing solution to a problem, Quality-Diversity (QD) algorithms seek to discover multiple high-performing solutions.
 These solutions are characterized by properties known as behavior characteristics (BCs).
 After a single run, a QD algorithm outputs an archive with the solutions it has found.
-Each solution is the highest-performing one in a certain region of the behavior space. ribs follows the Rapid Illumination of Behavior Spaces framework introduced in [Fontaine 2020](https://arxiv.org/abs/1912.02400).
-Under this framework, ribs divides a QD algorithm into three components:
+Each solution is the highest-performing one in a certain region of the behavior space. pyribs follows the Rapid Illumination of Behavior Spaces framework introduced in [Fontaine 2020](https://arxiv.org/abs/1912.02400).
+Under this framework, pyribs divides a QD algorithm into three components:

 - The **Archive** stores solutions found by the algorithm so far.
 - **Emitters** (one or more) take the archive and decide how to generate new